davidfang00/davidfang00.github.io/_teaching/2023-summer-BTTAI-teaching.md

 [MIT Break Through Tech AI](https://computing.mit.edu/about/diversity-equity-inclusion/break-through-tech-ai/)

 * Served as a TA for the program to teach machine learning and AI to college students in the Boston area.
-* Advised groups of students on their course projects incorporating ML/AI models and tools.
+* Advised students on their industry projects with Dropbox and MIT-IBM Watson.